-Use File > Open Data to open the sample file cav1.dat.
-It is a whole-cell patch clamp recording showing outward currents in response to a voltage step protocol.
+Use File>Open Data to open the sample file cav1.dat.
+It is a whole-cell patch clamp recording that shows outward currents in response to a voltage step protocol.
 To see the protocol that was applied, select View > Stimulus Waveform Display, or click the toolbutton in the main toolbar.
 From a holding potential of -50 mV, depolarizing voltage steps were applied using the Analog Output Channel AO #0.
-We will plot the peaks of the elicited outward currents versus the step voltage:
+This tutorial will plot the peaks of the elicited outward currents versus the step voltage:

-1. Set cursors 1 and 2 to "32 ms" and "250 ms", respectively.
-You can do this by dragging the cursors to the new positions, or by double-clicking the cursor number, selecting

-Time and entering the X axis value in the Time field, then clicking OK.

-- Select Analyze > Quick Graph > I-V, or click the toolbutton in the Analysis window toolbar. - 3.
-There are two ways to assign the step voltage to the X Axis (Voltage): specify it by the positions of cursors 1 or 3, or define it using epochs.
-In the example, place all four cursors in "Epoch B", so each of the three Waveform options in the X Axis group leads to the same result. - 4.
+- Set cursors 1 and 2 to 32 ms and 250 ms, respectively.
+Drag the cursors to the new positions or double-click the cursor number, selecting Time and entering the X axis value in the Time field, then click OK. - 2.
+Select Analyze > Quick Graph > I-V, or click the toolbutton in the Analysis window toolbar. - There are two ways to assign the step voltage to the X Axis (Voltage): specify it by the positions of cursors 1 or 3, or define it using epochs.
+In the example, place all four cursors in Epoch B, so each of the three Waveform options in the X Axis group leads to the same result. - 4.
 On the Y Axis (Current), plot the Peak outward currents elicited during the voltage step.
-There is only one Signal > IN 0 (A), which we can specify.
-To avoid the capacitive transient at the onset of the voltage step, restrict the search for a Peak > Polarity > Positive to the Region > Cursors 1..2. - 5. pCLAMP Software offers the opportunity to smooth the signal while Peak is selected, minimizing the influence of high-frequency noise, or individual channel openings in relatively small cells.
-Up to 21 Smoothing Points are allowed, but you will have to determine the appropriate choice depending on the signal and sampling interval.
-To do so, either compare I-V curves with and without smoothing enabled, or smooth the signal using Analyze > Filter.
-In the third tutorial we will learn how to compare a filtered signal to the original. - 6.
-For our comparatively slow currents, set Smoothing Points to "11" to provide a sufficiently smooth signal with little danger of over filtering. - 7.
+There is only one Signal > IN 0 (A), which you can specify.
+To avoid the capacitive transient at the onset of the voltage step, restrict the search for a Peak> Polarity > Positive to the Region> Cursors 1..2. - 5.
+The pCLAMP software allows you to smooth the signal while Peak is selected, minimizing the influence of high-frequency noise, or individual channel openings in relatively small cells.
+Up to 21 Smoothing Points are allowed, but you must determine the appropriate choice depending on the signal and sampling interval.
+To do so, either compare I-V curves with and without smoothing enabled, or smooth the signal using Analyze> Filter.
+In the third tutorial you will learn how to compare a filtered signal to the original. - 6.
+For comparatively slow currents, set Smoothing Points to 11 to provide a sufficiently smooth signal with little danger of over filtering. - 7.
 Click OK.

-pCLAMP Software creates a new Graph Window with the I-V plot, which can be customized in many respects after double-clicking to obtain the Properties dialog, or by using the items in the View menu.
+The pCLAMP software creates a new Graph window with the I-V plot, which can be customized after double-clicking to display the Properties dialog, or by using the items in the View menu.